What is a mitochondrial liver disease?

 How do you get a mitochondrial liver disease?

 There are two ways children can "inherit" mitochondrial liver diseases.
 One way is for the disease to be passed from parents to children through genes that are found on chromosomes, the genetic material in the nucleus of each cell in our body.
 Genes are codes that guide how each part of the body is made.
 Each person receives two genes for each trait in their body: one gene from the mother and one from the father.
 For the child to get one of these diseases, they must receive two changed genes (mutations), one from the mother and one from the father.
 It is common for people to have only one changed gene.
 These people are called "carriers."
 Usually, carriers do not get the disease that occurs in people with two changed genes.
 This means that parents of children with these diseases usually have no liver problems or other medical problems that could be caused by the single changed gene.
-This also explains why the risk to inherit two changed genes and to develop the disease will be increased if the parents are related to each other.
+This also explains why the risk of inheriting two changed genes and to develop the disease will be increased if the parents are related to each other.

 The other way these diseases may be passed from parents to children is through genes that are found in the mitochondria themselves.
 People receive all of the mitochondria in their cells from their mothers.
 Each mitochondrion has its own set of genes, but mitochondria have far fewer genes than chromosomes.
 Some mitochondrial diseases are caused by changes in mitochondrial genes.
 These genes are passed from the mother's mitochondria to the child.
 Usually, only relatives on the mother’s side of the family have a risk for being affected by these diseases.
 When the disease is passed from mitochondrial genes, other organs may also be involved, including the brain and nerves, eyes, hearing and the heart.